muspelheim/LSTM-Text-Generation/README.md

 `--stride 7`

 ### Word-by-word training
+Specify the `--word-by-word` flag to train the model on one word at a time (i.e. training it to predict words) rather than one character at a time (i.e. training it to predict characters).
+Although this might result in more coherent generated sentences, this reduces the creative capability of the trained model—it will not be able to come up with new names or words.

 ## Results
 Below are a few interesting results attained by running the program on various corpora.